 The law does not address the activities of foreign missionaries and foreign religious organizations.
 The administrative code, however, bans registered religious organizations from receiving assistance from foreign entities for prohibited activities, including missionary work.

 The law requires religious groups to register all foreign assistance with the MOJ and provide interim and final reports on the use of funds.
-The administrative code provides a detailed schedule of fines for accepting funds from foreign sources by both unregistered and registered religious groups; the code stipulates fines up to 10,000 manat ($2,900) for religious groups receiving unapproved donations from outside the country.
+The administrative code provides a detailed schedule of fines – up to 10,000 manat ($2,900) – for both unregistered and registered religious groups for accepting unapproved funds from foreign sources.